Arpeggione

 It enjoyed a brief period of popularity for perhaps a decade after its invention around 1823 by the Viennese instrument luthiers Johann Georg Stauffer and Peter Teufelsdorfer.
-The only notable extant piece for the arpeggione is a sonata with piano accompaniment by Franz Schubert, D.821, not published until 1871, when the instrument was long out of vogue.
-This sonata is now commonly played on the cello or viola, and many other instruments have received transcriptions as well.
+The only notable extant piece for the arpeggione is a sonata with piano accompaniment by Franz Schubert, D.821, published in 1871, when the instrument was long out of vogue.
+The sonata is now usually played on the cello or viola and has been transcribed for other instruments.

 In the 21st century, a revival of interest in the arpeggione has led to the composition of a number of new works either for the instrument alone or within an ensemble.

 Composers who have written the largest number of works include the American Dov Joshua Rosenschein, France's Grégory Guéant, and René Mogensen from Denmark.

 Contemporary designs of viol-like instruments have similarities to the arpeggione, and at least one (the GuitarViol) was directly influenced by Stauffer's arpeggione.